sdelamo/sergiodelamo.com/posts/presentation-micronaut-aws.md

 - How to build AWS Lambda Functions with the Micronaut framework and deploy them to a Java runtime or a custom runtime as a GraalVM Native image.

 Sergio del Amo is a Micronaut core committer,  Developer Advocate for the Micronaut Foundation, and host of the [Micronaut podcast](https://micronautpodcast.com).

+## Elevator Pitch

+Java applications have struggled in AWS Lambda.
+Mainly due to slow cold starts.
+Building your functions with the Micronaut Framework makes AWS Lambda a viable platform.